Tampa Bay area: Climate

 Pinellas County lies on a peninsula between Tampa Bay and the Gulf of Mexico, and much of the city of Tampa lies on a smaller peninsula jutting out into Tampa Bay.
 This proximity to large bodies of water both moderates local temperatures and introduces large amounts of humidity into the atmosphere.
 In general, the communities farthest from the coast have more extreme temperature differences, both during a single day and throughout the seasons of the year.

 Economy

-As of July 1, 2019, the largest employers within the Tampa Bay area are:
+As of 2025, the largest employers within the Tampa Bay area are:

+CyberBay - Tampa Bay’s Cybersecurity Industry

+"CyberBay" refers to the Tampa Bay Area's growing role as a national hub for cybersecurity and technology innovation.
+The region’s cybersecurity ecosystem thrives on collaboration between tech innovators, academic institutions, military and government agencies.